DigitalRuby/IPBan/README.md

 Start-Service IPBAN
 ```

-The service needs file system, event viewer and firewall access, so please run as SYSTEM to ensure permissions.
-Running "sc" as described above in an elevated command prompt will install the service using the local SYSTEM account.
+- The service needs file system, event viewer and firewall access, so running as a privileged account is required.
 - To run as a console app, simply run DigitalRuby.IPBan.exe and watch console output.
 - On some Windows versions, NLA will default to on.
 This may lock you out of remote desktop, so turn this option off if needed.
 - On Windows Small Business Server 2011 (and probably earlier) and Windows Server running Exchange, with installed PowerShell v.2 that does not know Unblock-File command, and newer version can’t be installed (as some scripts for managing OWA stop working correctly).
 Easier way is to manually unblock downloaded ZIP file and then unzip content.